Caring for the Whole Patient

 "The goal is to provide a one-stop, multidisciplinary approach for handling the supportive needs of our cancer patients," said Karen Hammelef, director of Patient & Family Support Services.
 "People often think of supportive care as a nice thing to do, but not essential.
 Research has shown us, though, that supportive care is just as important as treating the disease.
 Our patients expect to maintain quality of life, and that's what our center aims to do."

-The Supportive Care Center also houses the Skills Lab, a clinic dedicated to helping educate patients about chemotherapy and home health-care needs.
+The Supportive Care Center also houses the Cancer Center Education Clinic, a clinic dedicated to helping educate patients about chemotherapy and home health-care needs.
 The PsychOncology Clinic will also continue to provide counseling services to cancer patients in this suite of the Med Inn Building.

 "This new center provides the platform for a whole new array of services through the Symptom Management & Palliative Care Program," Hammelef said.
 "We believe in a holistic approach to cancer care, grounded in research.
 This center is the embodiment of that philosophy."